 3. Configure your SMTP settings

 This is the final part of fully enabling the Whitelabel mode in your AWR Account.
 Without the setup of a new SMTP (Simple Mail Transfer Protocol), the application will use the default SMTP when sending your reports via email, meaning that your clients will see your messages as coming from AWR Cloud <firstname.lastname@example.org>:

 To configure this, you first need to type in your own SMTP mail server.
 If you’re less tech-savvy and don’t know what an SMTP is, or where to find yours, check out this article that lists all SMTP providers.

 Then, you need to provide the following information:

-- Sender name (yours or the person’s responsible for SEO reporting in your company)
+Sender name (yours or the person’s responsible for delivering the SEO reports in your company)